 Continuing our tour of China’s architectural and cultural heritage our next stop is the province of Gansu.

-Dazhalan ??? (colloquially known as Dashilar ????) is a famous traditional commercial street in Beijing located south of Tiananmen Square.
+Amy and Bruce talk (Samuel Mok) Dazhalan 大栅栏 (colloquially known as Dashilar) is a famous traditional commercial street in Beijing located south of Tiananmen Square.
 The street and surrounding area hold many of Beijing’s historical brands, ranging from traditional Chinese herbal medicine stores to renowned tailors, shoe and hat makers, many of these businesses dating back to the Ming dynasty (1368-1644).
-As such the Dashilar area has… Read more →
+As such… Read more →